jamesbychance/data_science_demo/README.md

-# Data Science Demo
+# Quantitative Finance Pipeline: Data Curation & Feature Engineering

-End-to-end quantitative research pipeline transforming raw cryptocurrency market data into ML-ready features.
-Demonstrates advanced ETL capabilities, market microstructure analysis, and information-driven data sampling techniques from *Advances in Financial Machine Learning* by Marcos López de Prado.
+Technical demonstration of institutional-grade quantitative research infrastructure, implementing Stations 1-2 of the systematic trading assembly line as described in *Advances in Financial Machine Learning* by Marcos López de Prado.
+This repository showcases advanced market microstructure data processing, information-driven sampling techniques, and statistical feature engineering applied to cryptocurrency markets.

 ## What This Project Does